project-gemmi/gemmi/docs/mol.rst

 Common operations
 -----------------

-In Python, ``Structure`` has also methods for more specialized, but often needed operations:
+In Python, Structure has also methods for more specialized, but often needed operations.
+In C++, the corresponding functions are available in separate headers (such as ``modify.hpp`` and ``polyheur.hpp``) and they are often templates that work not only with Structure, but also with Model and Chain.

+We have functions that remove parts of the models:

 .. doctest::